plausible/docs/docs/wordpress-integration.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-There are several simple ways to integrate Plausible Analytics with your WordPress website.
-Let's take a look at them:

-## Recommended option: Use the Plausible Analytics plugin

-This is the recommended way to integrate Plausible Analytics with your WordPress website if you want a nice Plausible configuration page directly in your WordPress dashboard.
+Here's how to integrate Plausible Analytics with your WordPress website and get a nice Plausible configuration page directly in your WordPress dashboard.

 <img alt="Plausible Analytics plugin" src={useBaseUrl('img/plausible-analytics-wordpress-plugin.png')} />